 T.R.
 Knight was asked to appear in flashback scenes during season six, but he refused, preferring to pursue other projects.

 As of 2016, this is the last broadcast network television series to win the Golden Globe for Best Television Series Drama.

 Taylor Swift is a big fan of the show.
 She even named one of her cats Meredith Grey, after the main character.

-Jeff Perry and Laurie Metcalfe, who were married and are now divorced, both guest starred in season two, episode 22, without sharing any scenes.
+Jeff Perry and Laurie Metcalfe, who were married and are now divorced, guest starred on season two, episode twenty-two, "The Name of the Game", without sharing any scenes.

 Marika Domininczyk , who plays Eliza Minnick, is married to Scott Foley, Henry Burton.

-My So-Called Life (1994), whose protagonist was named Angela Chase, was an ABC show, just like Grey's Anatomy (2005).
-Three of the stars of My So-Called Life (1994) have made memorable appearances on Grey's Anatomy (2005): Wilson Cruz played a gay teen, who was one of Angela's best friends, Ricky Vasquez made a guest appearance as Kyle, a gay man in 2011; Tom Irwin, who starred as Angela's father, Graham Chase, appeared three times as Police Commander Marty Hancock, who assisted Seattle Grace during one of its most crucial crises in 2010/11; and, Jeff Perry, who played Angela's teacher, Richard Katimski, was featured as Thatcher Grey, the father of Meredith, from 2006-2011.
+My So-Called Life (1994), whose protagonist was named Angela Chase, was an ABC show, just like this show.
+Three of the stars of My So-Called Life (1994) have made memorable appearances on this show: Wilson Cruz played a gay teen, who was one of Angela's best friends, Ricky Vasquez made a guest appearance as Kyle, a gay man in 2011; Tom Irwin, who starred as Angela's father, Graham Chase, appeared three times as Police Commander Marty Hancock, who assisted Seattle Grace during one of its most crucial crises in 2010 and 2011; and, Jeff Perry, who played Angela's teacher, Richard Katimski, was featured as Thatcher Grey, the father of Meredith, from 2006 to 2011.

 Alex was the first person to say Seattle Grace Mercy Death.
 Christina was the second to coin the phrase.